-Using human pluripotent stem cells to grow an organoid called the human medial ganglionic eminence, Yale researchers shed light how the human brain evolved and on how imbalances contribute to many neurodevelopmental disorders.
+Using human pluripotent stem cells to grow an organoid called the human medial ganglionic eminence, Yale researchers shed light on how the human brain evolved and how imbalances contribute to many neurodevelopmental disorders.

 Scientists can now explore in a laboratory dish how the human brain develops by creating organoids — distinct, three-dimensional regions of the brain.
-In research published in Cell Stem Cell, Yale scientists coaxed early stage stem cells to create and fuse two types of organoids from different brain regions to show how the developing brain maintains proper balance of excitatory and inhibitory neurons.
+In research published in Cell Stem Cell, Yale scientists coaxed early-stage stem cells to create and fuse two types of organoids from different brain regions to show how the developing brain maintains proper balance of excitatory and inhibitory neurons.

 A failure to maintain this balance has been implicated in a host of neurodevelopmental disorders such as autism and schizophrenia.

 “The inhibitory neurons migrate from specific areas of the embryonic brain to the region where excitatory neurons are being produced,” said senior author In-Hyun Park, associate professor of genetics and associate professor in the Child Study Center.
 “What we did is to fuse these two areas and watched the process unfold.”